 7. Provide constant communication

-Reality check: returning to normalcy is still a work in progress.
 Don’t back off on your candidate communication — not now, not ever.
-Job seekers need to know about your organization’s COVID protocols, as well as its positioning on hybrid work and how it’s affecting hiring and the employee experience.
+Job seekers need to know about your organization’s processes, protocols, as well as its positioning on hybrid work and how it’s affecting hiring and the employee experience.

 A career site with a content management system (CMS) that accommodates on-the-fly changes and puts TA teams in the drivers’ seat goes a long way.
 Include a notification banner on your homepage, create a landing page that details pertinent information and answers FAQs, and equip your chatbot with relevant responses to timely questions, too.